benjaminweymouth/Ethereum-StreamLit-Fintech-Finder-App/README.md

 ![An image shows a wallet with bitcoin.](Images/19-4-challenge-image.png)
-## Cryptocurrency Wallet: Using StreamLit, Ganache and Python
+## Crypto Wallet Project: Using StreamLit, Ganache and Python
+## Fintech Finder Dapp

 This repository explores the following concepts: